pymeasure/leco-protocol/goals.md

 Huge setups: We don't want to scale to large setups above O(50-100) Components.
 Such deployments are probably better served by projects like Tango, EPICS, Sardana, Bluesky, etc..

 Deployment of individual Components: We currently have no plans to specify how the various Components, possibly across multiple programming languages and operating systems, should be deployed/compiled/brought up.
-At first at least, this specification concerns itself with the interoperation of the various participants in the network.
+At first at least, this specification concerns itself with the interoperation of the various Components in the network.

 Unit conversion: Getting involved with unit conversion or computations with units is out of scope.
 Propagating unit information is possible and optional, but the specification will not deal with unit conversion or computation.